kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/scheduling.md

     1. Initial delay before the first task (default: `0ms`)
     2. Periodic interval between tasks (`required`, no default)

+If the annotation already provides `period` and `initialDelay`, the values from the annotation become the defaults of the generated configuration and the configuration only has to override what should differ.

 ### Fixed Delay { #fixed-delay }